nordseth/Nibbler/README.md

   --label                 Add label to the image 'name=value' --env                   Add a environment variable to the image 'name=value' --git-labels            Add common git labels to image, optionally define the path to the git repo.
-  --workdir               Set the working directory in the image --user                  Set the user in the image --cmd                   Set the image cmd
+  --git-labels-prefix	  Specify the prefix of the git labels. (default: 'nibbler.git') --workdir               Set the working directory in the image --user                  Set the user in the image --cmd                   Set the image cmd